Short-range fireworks allowed on private properties

 Brampton residents are allowed to use short-range fireworks (those that travel less than three metres or 10 feet) on their private property four times a year (Victoria Day, Canada Day, Diwali and New Year’s Eve) without the need for a permit.

-For 2021, short-range fireworks are allowed on the following days:
+For 2022, short-range fireworks are allowed on the following days between dusk and 11pm:

 - July 1 | Canada Day

 - December 31 | New Year's Eve

 Residents Using Fireworks